Editing HTML attributes

 To know when to re-render, subscribe to the topic contentSaved.
 The controller must contain the attribute [RequireClientResources] unless it inherits from either PageController or ContentController, as these both include the attribute by default.
 The resources then need to be required in a razor view with other scripts for the site using @Html.RequiredClientResources("Footer").

 Handling context modes

 In order to properly apply edit overlays and enable/disable client-side routing as needed, the client requires some sort of indicator of the current context mode.
-Episerver provides an epi.beta object for this purpose with the following properties:
+For this purpose, Episerver provides the following properties in the epi object :

 True in both edit mode and preview mode

 True in edit mode and false in preview mode

 True if the property isEditable has been initialized.
 Otherwise, subscribe to epiReady to get those properties as soon as they are available

 Navigation in on-page edit

 In order to update the editing context (page tree, for this page folders and so on) when navigating the site by clicking links in the preview iframe there are two requirements.
 The links needs to be actual hyperlinks with an <a> tag and the href attribute needs to be an "edit mode" URL.
 Details can be found in this blog post on routing.